 Due to the stability of borosilicate glass, it is a good material for fabricating slides and lenses for microscopes, telescopes, and other optical devices.
 In some circumstances, the doping agents may likely change the characteristics of the glass such as optical absorption spectra.

 Pharmaceutical glass tubing

 Pharmaceutical containers like syringes, cartridges, vials, and ampoules are made of borosilicate glass.
 In most cases, the material is chemically inert when it comes into contact with liquid medications.

 Borosilicate glass is extremely useful for glass receptacles and membranes used in lighting equipment.
 Modern high-powered flashlights, studio spotlights, and HID lamps all use this type of glass.

 In recent studies, doping chemicals have been added to borosilicate glass to modify its chemical composition.
-W-LED, solid state display and similar applications are useful for the alteration of the photoluminescence spectra of borosilicate glass.
+W-LED, solid state display and similar applications are useful for the alteration of the photoluminescence spectra of borosilicate laboratory glassware.

 Cookware and kitchen implements

 With its impeccable thermal resistance properties, borosilicate glass material has entered cooking and baking.
 Popular cookware brands have started to make use of this glass material for glass cooking pots and baking dishes.
 Also, due to its low thermal expansion properties, it is used in making measuring cups and similar receptacles that are exposed to high temperatures.